ypallen/hello-world/README.md

 # hello-world
-First repository on GitHub
+This is my first repository on GitHub

-I love :tea :choccolate_bar :weight_lifting
+I am learning data science and analytics

+My interests include geophysics and data visualization